 Here you can find updated information about what mental health services are available during the COVID-19 Movement Control Order, as well as essential information for people with existing mental health conditions, and those who are carers.

-In Sarawak the following psychiatric hospitals are open, however you should contact them directly to clarify whether it is appropriate for you to attend in person, or whether you should be directly to alternative support.
+In Sarawak the following psychiatric hospitals are open as usual, however you should contact them directly to clarify about the SOPs.

 |Name of Hospital||Website||Phone Number|